 Solving the problem

 I found a shop in Florence that sells Tevas.
 Teva is one of my favorite brands because their shoes are so comfortable.
 I have a pair of boots that I take for European trips during colder months, and they have served me well (and they have been the only pair of shoes I pack for those trips).
 Because I was hiking in the Cinque Terre, it was time for Tevas.
 The nice thing about shoe shopping in Italy is that you get personalized service.
 Even though the salesgirl’s English was limited (but it was still good) she was able to find me the right pair of shoes.
 I told her I was hiking and she recommended the pair I ended up purchasing (me below in my new shoes).
 Are they the most stylish?
 Nope, but did they answer the mail?
 Absolutely.
 The footbed of those shoes was incredible and soft.
 I hiked quite a few trails in the Cinque Terre and these shoes held up beautifully.
-They are now my new travel sandals and will be kept with my boots for years of use.

 What I learned